Alexander Ovechkin

 Alexander Ovechkin Has Been Playing Hockey Since He Was 8 Years Old

-After this incident, Mikhail took his son to a familiar Dynamo coach, Alexander Filippov.
-Filippov refused because Alexander's peers had been training for several years, and Ovechkin couldn't even stand on skates!
-Eventually, Alexander went to train with coach Vyacheslav Kirillov.
-Although he had to learn basic skills from scratch, within a year, he became a leader in the youth team.
+After this episode, Mikhail brought his son to Alexander Filippov, a Dynamo coach he knew.
+Filippov turned them down — Alexander's peers had been training for years, and Ovechkin couldn't even stay upright on skates!
+Eventually, Alexander ended up training with coach Vyacheslav Kirillov.
+Though he had to master the basics from square one, within a year he'd become the youth team's standout player.

 Young Alexander Ovechkin and His Childhood Friend Nikita